Œ

-Œ (minuscule: œ) is a Latin alphabet grapheme, a ligature of o and e.
-In medieval and early modern Latin, it was used to represent the Greek diphthong οι and in a few non-Greek words, usages that continue in English and French.
-In French, it is also used in some non-learned words, representing then mid-front rounded vowel-sounds, rather than sounding the same as é or è, those being its traditional French values in the words borrowed from or via Latin.
+Œ (minuscule: œ), in English known as ethel or œthel (also spelt, ēðel, odal), is a Latin alphabet grapheme, a ligature of o and e.
+In medieval and early modern Latin, it was used in borrowings from Greek that originally contained the diphthong οι, and in a few non-Greek words.
+These usages continue in English and French.
+In French, the words that were borrowed from Latin and contained the Latin diphthong written as œ now generally have é or è; but œ is still used in some non-learned French words, representing open-mid front rounded vowels, such as œil ("eye") and sœur ("sister").